 Riverside Drive Elementary is located at 13061 Riverside Drive, very close to the Moorpark house.

-If the Cotterell girls walked to school from their house on Moorpark, all they had to do was turn north on Ethel Ave. and walk straight to the school.
-It could have only taken a few minutes.
+If the Cotterell girls walked to school from their house on Moorpark, all they had to do was turn north on Ethel Ave., and it was a straight walk straight to the school.
+It would have taken only a few minutes.

 There would have been no Ventura Freeway to walk under along the way.
 I think that came in 1959.

-Both Dixie Canyon and Riverside Drive elementary schools are the same distance to the Moorpark/Ethel house where Diana lived with her mother, sister and grandparents.
-Their house was basically in the dead center between the two schools
+Both Dixie Canyon and Riverside Drive elementary schools are the same distance, .6 miles, to the Moorpark/Ethel house where Diana lived with her mother, sister and grandparents through much of the 1950s.

 It can be confirmed that she attended Van Nuys Junior High for the 7th and 9th grades.

-This photo below is one of the first articles I found that showed me Diana Cotterell and Paige Young were one in the same person.
+This photo below is one of the first articles I found that showed me Diana Cotterell and Paige Young were the same person.

 I have reason to believe that Diana Cotterell dropped out of school after the 9th grade.

 Here is the photo in a larger context.
 Candy Conklin was with the Singing King family at some point.

 1953-1959 Like many kids living in 1950s San Fernando Valley, Diana Lee Cotterell is obsessed with horses.
 Diana rides and boards her horse at Sepulveda Stables, located at 5763 Sepulveda Blvd, on the corner of Hatteras.